 - Saute mirepoix - Melt butter in a skillet over medium-high heat.
 Add onions, carrots and celery (mirepoix) with a pinch of salt.
 Saute until vegetables soften, 4 to 5 minutes.
 (Can be done up to 5 days ahead)

-- Slow-cook soup - Combine onions, carrots, celery, bell peppers, garlic, chicken, Italian seasoning, salt, stock and mushrooms in the bowl of a slow-cooker.
+- Slow-cook soup - Combine onions, carrots, celery, bell peppers, garlic, chicken, Italian seasoning, salt, stock and wild rice in the bowl of a slow-cooker.
+Stir to make sure that rice is submerged in liquid.
 Cook on low 7 to 8 hours (3 to 4 hours on high).

 - About 20 minutes before serving, transfer chicken to a cutting board and roughly chop.
 Return chicken to the slow-cooker.

 - Season soup with additional salt, if needed.
-Ladle into bowls and serve with salad on the side.
+Ladle into bowls and serve with bread on the side.
 Enjoy!

 We made this in the Instant Pot and everyone loved it, even our kiddos.
 No celery, so we used celery salt in place of the regular salt.
 Also added the peppers at the end with a drained can of corn and evaporated milk/flour mix.
 I used saute to boil it for about 10 minutes to warm everything and let the flavors meld.
 Will make a double batch next time for leftovers.0 Helpful